An Artful Legacy

 Additional pieces of Haycock’s work still on display on campus include bronze busts of former OWU President Herbert Welch and 1904 alumnus Branch Rickey, who collaborated with Jackie Robinson in the 1950s to help break Major League Baseball’s color barrier.

 Haycock joined the OWU faculty in 1949, became a full professor in 1968, and retired in 1985.
 He died in June 2018.
-His wife of 73 years, Ernestine “Teena” Haycock also worked at the university for five year in the late ’60s and early ’70s, serving as the secretary for the former Department of Speech and Theatre.
+His wife of 73 years, Ernestine “Teena” Haycock, also worked at the university for five years in the late ’60s and early ’70s, serving as the secretary for the former Department of Speech and Theatre.
 She preceded her husband in death in May 2017.

 Lorry Haycock Luikart studied fine arts at Ohio Wesleyan and is a former member of the Ross Art Museum National Advisory Board.
 Her husband, Jack, studied economics and is a current member of the Ohio Wesleyan Board of Trustees.
 Their gift supports the university’s ongoing capital campaign, “Connect Today, Create Tomorrow,” which has raised more than $200 million since it was launched in 2014.